andycockers/devops-tech-test/sr_devops/andyc/README.md

 3. In the variables.tf file, add your public key

-To create compute and security rules:

-1. cd andyc/terraform/modules/ec2

-2. Edit variables.tf and change entries as appropriate.
+4. Edit variables.tf and change entries as appropriate.
 I have used eu-west-2.
 Bear in mind that the database in the next section should be in the same region as the compute resources.

 3. terraform init